oracle-livelabs/sprints/data-management/sprint-ogg-vdt-install-deploy-agent/sprint-ogg-vdt-install-deploy-agent.md

-# How do I How do I deploy the Oracle GoldenGate Veridata Agents?
+# How do I deploy the Oracle GoldenGate Veridata Agents?

 Duration: 2 minutes

 For each database instance, you need its corresponding Oracle GoldenGate Veridata Agent installed.
 This Agent can be installed and deployed either on the same database host or on a remote host system.
 The Agent installation requires only the `fmw_12.2.1.4.0_ogg.jar` file.
 The Agent must be deployed on to a non Oracle Home location.